CHIN 2215 - English-Chinese Translation for Chinese Speakers

 Assessment Related Requirements

 Assessment in this course is criteria-based, i.e. the desired learning outcomes are specified and are designed to indicate progress towards the learning outcomes.
 The assessment grade is a measure of the extent to which the student has achieved the learning outcomes.
 The standard of performance required for the award of a particular grade is a judgement based on the professional expertise of the staff who contribute to the assessment process and is informed by experience of accepted standards.
-There is no predetermined distribution of grades.

 A. Translation for Seminars (20%)